 MP for Birmingham Erdington

-“A centre-left Labour MP with high party loyalty and a health-focused agenda, who has occasionally rebelled on terminally ill end-of-life amendments.”
+“A Labour and Co‑operative MP with strong party loyalty who occasionally rebels on end‑of‑life amendments.”

-Paulette Hamilton is a Labour (Co-op) MP for Birmingham Erdington, first elected in 2022.
-She currently serves on the Health and Social Care Committee, the Modernisation Committee, and since March 2026 on the Courts and Tribunals Bill committee.
-Details of her professional background before entering Parliament are not provided in the available data.
+Paulette Hamilton is the Labour and Co-operative MP for Birmingham Erdington, elected in 2022.
+She currently serves on the Health and Social Care Committee and the Modernisation Committee, and joined the Courts and Tribunals Bill committee in March 2026.
+Her parliamentary work has included a focus on health policy and local services.

 Generated 21 February 2026